Over the past few years, we've been seeing an increasing number of veteran PixInsight users move to StarTools for their post-processing.

 If that sounds rather strange to you, this short video explains why StarTools signal processing engine yields superior signal fidelity compared to traditional software like PixInsight and Photoshop, and why StarTools tends to attract signal processing purists.
 You can read more here.

-For you newcomers as a quick-start, I thought I'd try to 'translate' to the best of my abilities PixInsight's modules and filters into their StarTools equivalents.
+For you newcomers as a quick-start, I thought I'd try to 'translate' to the best of my abilities PixInsight's modules and filters, into their StarTools equivalents.
 You may also find this useful if you're contemplating going the other way and you're curious about PixInsight and wish to give their 45-day trial a spin.
-While I (and as it seems many others) have strong views on their ageing linear engine/algorithm design and object oriented UI, PI's excellent pre-processing (stacking) and plate-solving capabilities are worth the price alone.
+While we have strong views on their ageing linear engine/algorithm design, object oriented UI, and heavy reliance on detail replacement by AI hallucination, PI's excellent pre-processing (stacking) and plate-solving capabilities are worth the price alone.

 As opposed to the moderators of the PI forums, we encourage discussing and trying other software.
 It helps us learn and relate to all the different, fundamental facets of processing, which is a good thing.
 In particular, it is useful to understand algorithms in their isolated, basic form, so that it is possible to understand how StarTools improves on them by introducing signal evolution Tracking.